shawnweisfeld/RockPaperScissorsBoom/challenges/MoveToAzureSql.md

 ## Challenges

 1. Provision your Azure SQL Database via Infrastructure-as-Code from within Azure Cloud Shell.
 The approach here is to leverage the Azure CLI (not the Azure portal) by executing a serie of bash commands.
-Friends don't let friends use UI to provision Azure services, right! ;)
+Friends don't let friends use UI to provision Azure services, right? ;)
 1. Update your app with the new connection string, test the app as an end-user, and play a game once deployed there.

 ## Success criteria